SeyoungKimLab/Ornaments/README.md

 Ornaments is a lightweight modification of kallisto that facilitates variant-aware pseudoalignment of RNA-Seq reads to obtain expected allele-specific read counts at heterozygous variant loci in addition to transcriptome quantification.
+The Ornaments method is described in detail in

+Abhinav Adduri and Seyoung Kim.
+Ornaments for efficient allele-specific expression estimation with bias correction.
+The American Journal of Humans Genetics, 2024.

 Ornaments takes as input an ornament personalized transcriptome and reads.
 Ornaments requires that the variants are listed in terms of transcriptomic coordinates.